How Your Menstrual Cycle Affects Your Sleep and What You Can Do About It

 Better sleep is within reach.
-Here are some tips to help reduce your PMS and period insomnia, help get a balanced sleep each and every day, and understand why we need to take care in the weeks leading up to our periods.
+Here are some tips to help reduce your PMS and period insomnia, help get a balanced sleep e day, and understand why we need to take care in the weeks leading up to our periods.

 1. Herbs to balance hormones

 Traditionally herbs have been used to balance hormones, which can lower and ease symptoms of PMS.
 Herbs like red raspberry leaf, burdock root, and turmeric root (all found in our happy hormones formula) are shown to help balance your hormones during the time leading to your period.

 It may sound counterintuitive, but taking a warm shower can before bed can help trick your system into lowering your base temperature once you exit the shower.
 You’ll notice the air and your bed feel just that much cooler and refreshed after a warm shower.
 Placing a cold or frozen washcloth on your forehead and pulse points (like wrists and neck) is another way to emulate a cool feeling—without drying out the air and running up the electric bill with an AC.
 You may experience a more restful sleep by incorporating warm showers and cold compresses into your nighttime routine in the weeks leading to your period.